FeSwap/FeSwapDocs/docs/Contracts/FeswGovernor.md

         // Flag marking whether the proposal has been executed bool executed;
     }

+    /// @notice Ballot receipt record for a voter struct Receipt {
+        // Whether or not a vote has been cast bool hasVoted;

+        // Whether or not the voter supports the proposal bool support;

+        // The number of votes the voter had, which were cast uint96 votes;
+    }

     /// @notice Possible states that a proposal may be in